TobiasWantzen/ToggleCover/README.md

 # ToggleCover [EN]
 Acrobat script for Acrobat Pro or Acrobat Reader to toggle easily between different views, with or without the cover page, in the frontmost PDF.

+Visit the corresponding blog post here (available only in German): https://wantzen.com/blog/arcobat-script-togglecover-umschalten-der-seitenanzeige/

 ## How to use
 The script can be integrated into the quick toolbar, called up via the additional tools, or accessed via the "view" menu: "Two page view: Toggle Cover Page View".